Scorecard 2.0 FAQs

 The Scorecard is not very accurate.

 Review the existing measures and adjust the Scorecard to more accurately reflect the health of your customers.
-Your team should consider: a) Adjusting the measures, thresholds, and/or weightings b) Ensuring that there are no data issues with automated measures c) Ensuring that manual measures are being properly updated d) Removing inaccurate measures
+Your team should consider:

 The Scorecard is not actionable.

 Set up CTAs so that your team can follow up on certain scores.
-For example, when customer sentiment is low, you can trigger a CTA to ask the CSM to reach out to the customer to address any issues they’re currently experiencing.
+For example, when customer sentiment is low, you can trigger a CTA to ask the CSM to reach out to the customer to address any issues they are currently experiencing.
 When customer sentiment is high, you can trigger a CTA to ask the CSM to consider the customer as a candidate for a sales reference.
 These CTAs can help direct the team to perform actions based on different scenarios.

 There are too many measures.